 - Aluminum has such an amazing longevity, and it reflects in your value.
 You see up to 20% more resale value in aluminum over fiberglass.
 The way Outlaw Aluminum Boats and Eagle Performance Boats are constructed, you’re looking at many years of value

-- Aluminum hulls are customizable as they don’t use a specific mold to build their boat.
+- Aluminum boats are customizeable as they don’t use a specific mold to build their boat.
 Fiberglass boats are restricted to just customizing the interiors as the molds are very expensive to modify

 - Outlaw Eagle aluminum boats, use aluminum stringers in comparison to fiberglass using wooden stringers.
 When the wood begins to rot, or break down, you’re looking at major overhauls and repairs

-- Aluminum is reflective, that means aluminum is a cooler surface in the sun
+- Aluminum is reflective, that means aluminum boats have a cooler surface in the sun

 - Aluminum is a more environmentally friendly product, as fiberglass utilizes volatile organic compounds in its manufacture and neither waste nor the eventual hull are recyclable.